What’s the Advantage in Medicare Advantage?

 Using data to stand out

 Outcomes data is the key to success as Medicare Advantage continues to expand and traditional Medicare moves ever closer to value-based payments.
-SNFs and home health agencies are continuing to be held accountable for higher-than-expected patient readmission rates—and will need solid, verifiable data to demonstrate their performance.
+SNFs continue to be held accountable for higher-than-expected patient readmission rates—and will need solid, verifiable data to demonstrate their performance.

 PAC providers will also need data to compete for the limited number of spots in an MA plan network.
 According to Brookings, providers will need to convince MA plans that they have lower costs and good patient outcomes in order to win MA contracts.